Greener energy supplies and renewables are a central element in your net zero journey

 By taking this greening option, you will still receive the certification you need, but you will still be paying a surcharge for your greener energy, and it is lower down the sustainability ranking so you may not achieve your net zero targets in the time frames required unless additional measures are taken.

-Please note, while it can contribute to achieving net zero, greening an energy contract is not recognised by some schemes such as the RE100 global initiative as a significant step towards net zero.
+Please note, while it can contribute to achieving net zero, greening an energy contract may not be recognised by some schemes such as the RE100 global initiative as a significant step towards net zero.

 The idea is simple: “neutralise” the impact of your greenhouse gas (GHG) emissions in some way through either straightforward payments or by selecting and funding named projects.

-Offsetting can be particularly useful to global enterprises with multiple locations that include places where other net zero options such as PPAs or VPPAs may not be possible or available.
+Offsetting can be particularly useful to global enterprises with multiple locations that include places where other net zero options such as private wire PPAs or CPPAs may not be possible or available.

 Carbon offsetting is based on calculating how much carbon dioxide is emitted by your organisation or by a certain activity, and then funding a project or initiative designed to reduce carbon emissions by the same amount.
 This might be planting or conserving a forest, or helping to fund a wind farm or solar energy renewables project.

 This is the lowest tier of Green Energy & Carbon Offsets.
-These certificates can play a role in your overall net zero journey, all be it a very small one.
+These certificates can play a role in your overall net zero journey, offering an ideal stepping stone to bigger projects.

 Energy supply contracts backed by the Renewable Energy Guarantee of Origin (REGO) certification scheme are a way to “evidence” that the energy used comes from renewable sources and is therefore contributing to carbon neutrality.
-This can often be a first step in a wider-ranging sustainability programme.
-However, it has been noted that REGO certificates can be traded between companies and so may not be as representative of an eco-friendly approach as they may first appear.
-REGOs have been criticised as “greenwashing” unless additional and more proactive action is also taken.
+This can often be the first step in a holistic sustainability programme.
+REGO certificates can be traded between companies and offer a balance of a public commitment to renewable energy without disrupting business operations.
+Organisations who wish to be more proactive often accompany renewable energy certificates with direct action to reduce emissions.